 - The latest technology for more accurate treatment and shorter recovery times, helping your child get back to an active life sooner

-- Extensive practice in treating the highest risk children, resulting in more treatment expertise and better outcomes
+- Extensive practice in treating the most complex conditions, resulting in more treatment expertise and better outcomes

-- Our leading Catheterization Lab, which contains two labs fully outfitted with the latest technology and designed for children
+- Our nationally accredited Catheterization Lab, which contains two labs fully outfitted with the latest technology and designed for children

-At the Heart Center, our pediatric heart specialists include cardiologists (specialists in heart disease) and electrophysiologists (specialists in electrical disorders of the heart, such as abnormal heart rates or rhythms).
-These doctors have years of experience performing cardiac catheterization for children.
+At the Heart Center, our pediatric heart specialists include cardiologists who specialize in heart disease and electrophysiologists who specialize in electrical disorders of the heart, such as abnormal heart rates or rhythms.
+The heart doctors at St. Louis Children's Hospital have years of experience performing cardiac catheterization for children.

 Cardiac Catheterization Services We Offer

-The Cardiac Catheterization Lab at The Heart Center offers a number of leading-edge services and treatments, some of which our electrophysiologists helped to pioneer.
+The Cardiac Catheterization Lab at St. Louis Children's Hospital offers a number of leading-edge services and treatments, some of which our electrophysiologists helped to pioneer.

 Diagnosing heart conditions in children

 We use catheterization as an advanced tool for diagnosing a child’s heart conditions.
 Most procedures use angiography to visualize the patient’s anatomy.
 After placing the catheter, dye passes through the thin tube to show how blood flows through the heart's chambers, valves and blood vessels.
 During these procedures, we also use catheters to measure blood pressures in all of the heart chambers and blood vessels.